• Skip to primary navigation

 Benefits

-Changes to WSIB benefits policies and Appeals procedures introduced in the last few years have resulted in a “massive cutback to injured workers’ benefits, tantamount to a re-writing of the legislation” and undermining the Meredith principles on which Ontario’s workers’ compensation is based.
+The major changes in 2014 to WSIB benefits policies and to more recently to appeals procedures have resulted in a “massive cutback to injured workers’ benefits, tantamount to a re-writing of the legislation” and undermined the Meredith principles on which Ontario’s workers’ compensation is based.
 The theme in the new benefit policies is to get decision makers to ‘look to deny’ by questioning work relatedness every step of the way.
 The new approach rejects the legal principles and tries to ‘medicalize’ the decision making process.

 Infographic of WSIB surplus and benefit cuts 2010 to 2020